Palindromicity of the numerator of a statistical generating function: Abstract

 \section{Abstract}

-We prove a conjecture of Bourn and Willenbring (2020) regarding the palindromicity and unimodality of certain polynomials $N_n(t)$.
-These polynomials arise as the numerators of generating functions in the context of the one-dimensional earth mover's distance (EMD).
-Our proof reveals a connection to recent work by Defant et al.~(2023) on the Wiener index of minuscule lattices, which we reinterpret combinatorially to obtain explicit formulas for the coefficients of $N_n(t)$ and for the expected value of the EMD.
+We prove a conjecture of Bourn and Willenbring (2020) regarding the palindromicity and unimodality of a certain family of polynomials $N_n(t)$.
+These recursively defined polynomials arise as the numerators of generating functions in the context of the discrete one-dimensional earth mover's distance (EMD).
+The key to our proof is showing that the defining recursion can be viewed as describing sums of symmetric differences of pairs of Young diagrams; in this setting, palindromicity is equivalent to the preservation of the symmetric difference under the transposition of diagrams.
+We also observe a connection to recent work by Defant et al.~(2024) on the Wiener index of minuscule lattices, which we reinterpret combinatorially to obtain explicit formulas for the coefficients of $N_n(t)$ and for the expected value of the discrete EMD.

 \subjclass[2020]{Primary 05A15; Secondary 11B37, 05A17, 05C09}

 \keywords{Palindromic polynomials, unimodal polynomials, generating functions, recursions, earth mover's distance, Wiener index, minuscule lattices}